mikegleen/modes/doc/source/index.rst

 -  **add_mda_code** If the serial number does not begin with the MDA code (default LDHRM) then insert it as a prefix.
 This is used only in ``csv2xml.py`` and ``update_from_csv.py``.
+-  **template_file** Only in ``csv2xml.py``: This is the file to be used as the template for all of the objects to be created.
+The --template command-line parameter overrides this.
+   If this statement or the --template command-line parameter is specified, do not specify other tempate-related statements.
 -  **template_title** Only in ``csv2xml.py``: Defines a CSV column containing a key that matches one of the keys in the global **templates** statement.
 For each row in the CSV file, this specifies which